kontent-ai/data-ops/README.md

 - **Unit Tests**: Run `npm run test:unit` to execute unit tests.
 - **Integration Tests**: Run `npm run test:integration` to execute integration tests.

+> [!IMPORTANT]
-  > [!IMPORTANT]: Integration tests require access to a Kontent.ai project and may create temporary environments.
+> Integration tests require access to a Kontent.ai project and may create temporary environments.
 Interrupting tests may lead to orphaned environments.
-Always allow tests to complete or clean up manually if necessary.
+Always allow tests to be completed or clean up manually if necessary.

+> [!IMPORTANT]
-- > [!IMPORTANT]: Run `npm run test:advancedDiff` to compare generated advanced diffs with test baselines.
+> Run `npm run test:advancedDiff` to compare generated advanced diffs with test baselines.

 ### Prepare Your Testing Project

-To successfully execute integration tests, you need to prepare a Kontent.ai project with corresponding environments.
-You can use the [import](./src/commands/importExport/README.md) command to import prepared zip files located at `tests/integration/<testName>/data/<zipName>.zip`.
+To successfully execute integration tests, you must prepare a Kontent.ai project with corresponding environments.
+You can use the [environment restore](./src/commands/backupRestore/README.md) command to import prepared zip files located at `tests/integration/<testName>/data/<zipName>.zip`.

 #### Exporting Test Environments

 All Kontent.ai test environments are exported in `tests/integration/<testName>/data/<zipName>.zip`.
 When you update any of these environments, you should also update the corresponding exported zip files.
 To streamline this process, we've provided a script called `exportTestEnvironments.js`.
 You can run it with the command `npm run export:testEnv`.
 If you need to export specific environments, you can use the following command parameters: `-i` for Import/Export test environment, `-s` for Sync Source Template environment, and `-t` for Sync Target Template environment.
 For instance, to export only the Sync Source and Sync Target environments, you would run `npm run export:testEnv -- -s -t`.

+> [!IMPORTANT]
-> [!IMPORTANT]: Creation and removal of new environments takes some time; therefore, try to keep the number of environment-dependent tests to a minimum.
+> Creation and removal of new environments takes some time; therefore, try to keep the number of environment-dependent tests to a minimum.

 ### Configuration for Testing